saketkc/hatex/2016_Fall/BISC-104/Lecture12.md

 - Voltage gated K+ channel- Ligarnd - diffusable protein
 - Ligand binding causes protein to change its shape
 - Mechanicall gated channels
+- One of the channels nned to be closed
+-